• Skip to primary navigation

 The taste and flavor of different sweeteners can often be a deciding factor in which one to choose.

-Piloncillo has a deep, rich flavor with notes of caramel and molasses, while brown sugar has a milder sweetness with hints of toffee and vanilla.
+Piloncillo has a deep, rich flavor with notes of caramel and molasses, while brown sugar has a milder sweetness with hints of toffee and vanilla - compare this to extract vs flavor comparison for taste to understand how flavor sources differ.

 While both sweeteners offer unique flavors, the choice ultimately depends on personal preference and the intended use.